Excessive Debt is the Greatest Risk

 Many Birch Gold Group customers I speak to daily agree.
 They understand the downsides of debt, the hazards of irresponsible spending – on a personal as well as on a national level.

-That’s a major reason why so many American families are diversifying their savings away from debt-based assets, into physical gold and silver.
+That’s a major reason why so many American families are diversifying their savings away from debt, into physical gold and silver.
 When you own tangible, physical precious metals, you own a real asset.
 It’s not an IOU or a promise to pay.

 There is an old saying that “gold is the only financial asset that isn’t someone else’s liability.”
 That is because it has widely accepted intrinsic value, unlike debt assets or other assets that require an enforceable contract or a law to ensure the other side will deliver on its promise to deliver whatever it promised to deliver (which when it’s just “paper” currency that can easily be printed isn’t much of a promise).